Orbifold techniques in degeneration formulas: Introduction

 \subsection{The twisting method}

 In this paper we will give an alternative algebraic definition of Gromov--Witten invariants for singular varieties as above, and of relative Gromov--Witten invariants, which extends naturally also to Deligne--Mumford stacks.
 Our treament follows closely that of Jun Li.
 However, introducing appropriate auxiliary orbifold structures along the nodes of both source curves and target varieties allows us to give a shorter definition of the the obtruction theory in Step 2 above, and a streamlined proof of the degeneration formula.
-At the same time we obtain a somewhat more general result, which applies to the orbifold case, see Theorem \ref{maintheorem} below.
+At the same time we obtain a somewhat more general result, which applies to the orbifold case, see Theorem \ref{maintheorem} below. \ChDan{We note that a symplectic geometry approach to the orbifold case was developed by B. Chen, A.-M. Li, S. Sun and G. Zhao in \cite{CLSZ}.}

 In a nutshell, the most difficult point in Jun Li's approach is to define an obstruction theory on predeformable maps.
 A predeformable map $C \to W_0$ from a nodal curve $C$ to a variety $W_0$ with codimension-1 nodal singularities locally looks like